 He further claimed that had he not bought more shares of the company and directly invested the capital to the insurance business, the money would have paid big time by now.

-But here it is, Berkshire Hathaway now owns more than 60 different companies in various sectors, while owning majority stakes in as much as 20 other companies.
-It is currently the sixth largest publicly traded company (by market capitalization) in the world.
+But here it is, Berkshire Hathaway now owns more than 60 different companies in various sectors, while owning majority stakes in as much as 20 other companies including the likes of Coca-Cola Company, BOA (Bank of America), and Apple.
+It is currently the sixth-largest publicly-traded company (by market capitalization) in the world.